Server backup against misfortune

 wget ftp://ftp.mondorescue.org/rhel/6/i386/mondorescue.repo

-yum install mondo
+yum install world

 To install Mondorescue on CentOS (64 bit), use ExtraPutty to access your server via SSH and follow this procedure: